 1. Don’t wear the uniform representing an agency that has jurisdiction where you are.
 For example, if you want to wear a California Highway Patrol (CHP) motor officer uniform, don’t wear it in the State of California.
 That’s illegal as noted in California state law.
 I live in a county in Maryland.
-I wouldn’t wear a uniform that looks like the same uniform my county officers wear.
-Even if I don’t wear the insignia of my local police department — it’s “too close for comfort” and technically, while it’s not illegal to wear a uniform of the same color and appearance as a local PD as long as it doesn’t have that PD’s insignia on it, the “second rule” of making a choice to wear a uniform comes into play.
+I would not wear a uniform that looks like the same uniform my county officers wear.
+Even if I do not wear the insignia of my local police department — it’s “too close for comfort” and technically, while it’s not illegal to wear a uniform of the same color and appearance as a local PD as long as it doesn’t have that PD’s insignia on it, the “second rule” of making a choice to wear a uniform comes into play.

 2. That “second rule” is a question: “could a real cop think I am trying to impersonate an officer?”
 Impersonation of an officer is a civil crime, punishable by fines and/or a jail sentence.

 Straight guys as well as gay guys like to wear a uniform — and Halloween is a fun “excuse” to wear one.
 Just be cool, and think before you act.
-It’s dumb actions that get you in trouble.
+It is dumb actions that get you in trouble.
 Don’t be stupid — like wear a uniform that has the same insignia of your local or state cops, or carry a gun, billy club, baton, or other weapon, and don’t say foolish things (like you might hear on some TV shows) and you’ll be fine.

 Life is short: have fun, but be safe, sane, and sensible.